SSC CHSL Syllabus 2026: Tier 1 & Tier 2 Exam Pattern & Topic-Wise Weightage

 LDC / JSATyping TestEnglish: 35 wpm | Hindi: 30 wpm10 minutes

-Preparation Tip: Practice on a physical keyboard daily to build speed and accuracy.
-Aim to exceed the required speed threshold by 20% to account for exam-day pressure.
+Tip: Practice on a physical keyboard daily to build speed and accuracy.
+Aim to exceed the required typing speed by 20% to create a safe performance buffer.

 SSC CHSL Minimum Qualifying Marks